SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## filter operator

-<details><summary><small>Use the filter operator to filter the output of a search based on the filtering criteria of a child query.
+<details><summary><small>Use the <code>filter</code> operator to filter the output of a search based on the filtering criteria of a child query.
 The filter operator keeps only the records that match the filter criteria, allowing you to restrict search results to the most relevant information.</small></summary>

 **Syntax**